Device catalog¶

 Before you add devices, it helps to define the catalog they draw from: who makes the hardware, what models exist, and how you classify devices.
 You build this once and reuse it across every device.

-There are four catalog objects, each with its own sidebar page:
+There are five catalog objects, each with its own sidebar page:

 | Object | Answers | Example |